cstegall07/es6-js-assignment/README.md

 console.log(countries);
 ```

-Question 3 Solution can be found on Line 24 - 26 in the [JavaScript File](/main.js)
+Question 3 Solution can be found on lines 24 - 26 in the [JavaScript File](/main.js)

 ## Question 4